-With “one small step for man, one giant leap for mankind,” July 21 marks the anniversary of Neil Armstrong’s walk on the moon.
-Get a deeper understanding of the moon with these resources for a unit study about The Moon.
+With “one small step for man, one giant leap for mankind,” get a deeper understanding of the moon with these resources for a unit study about The Moon.

 Apollo 11 TV Broadcast – Neil Armstrong First Step on Moon